angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 anti-_CounterspellsDiscard_ tech (IMO it's two Empty the Warrens in our board).

-Massive shout outs to all those who have contributed results to this project especialy d8dk32 and Hulahula who are MTGO League Machines!
+Massive shout outs to all those who have contributed results to this project especially d8dk32 and Hulahula who are MTGO League Machines!
 All I ask is that everyone keeps up with the data recording.
 The more we keep up with this, the more results, the more accurate a snapshot we can keep on how the deck is performing.